This Web Page is: King Edward's School (Last revised 1/2/09)

 had rigged up a device with a ruler, elastic and string, which they meant to go

-unaided while “Gozzo” was in full flow.
-He stopped, tapping his fingers while
+“Gozzo” was in full flow.
+He stopped, tapping his fingers while the noise

-perpetrators owned up and the rest of us escaped.
-[Addendum: since
+owned up and the rest of us escaped.
+[Addendum: since writing

-writing the above, S.P.
-Tyrer, one of twins in our year, has claimed
+the above, S.P.
+Tyrer, one of twins in our year, has claimed responsibility for

 There were other masters encountered